 To facilitate recruitment of appropriate reviewers please send, as soon as possible, the title of the proposal to firstname.lastname@example.org

 This call for applications is now closed.
 The results were announced here.

-The Brown Institute for Brain Science invites applications for Graduate Awards in Brain Science.
+The Carney Institute for Brain Science invites applications for Graduate Awards in Brain Science.
 These awards recognize outstanding and productive mid- to late-stage Ph.D. candidates conducting brain science-related research in a Brown graduate program.
 Awards cover full costs for two academic semesters plus one summer.
 Awards will also provide additional support for meeting travel, workshop registration, or research costs.

 This call for applications is now closed.

 The Carney Institute for Brain Science and Wyss Center for Bio and Neuroengineering invite Brown Ph.D. students to apply to attend the EPFL/ETH-Wyss-Brown Neuroengineering Summer Workshop being held at Salve Regina University in Newport, Rhode Island, on June 4-9, 2018.
 The main theme of the workshop is "Bridging the Gap: From Neuroscience to Translation."
 It will be comprised of lectures and tutorials directed at Ph.D. students in neuroscience, engineering and related fields.
 Topics will reflect cutting-edge research relevant to medicine and neuro-prostheses, including theoretical work on neural computation, applied work on micro-electronics and data-scientific methods in computational psychiatry.